titipata/penn-events-calendar/README.md

 # Events at University of Pennsylvania

-All events happening at Penn in an easy-to-use UI.
+All events happening with event recommendations at University of Pennsylvania in an easy-to-use UI.
-Recommendation

 ## Run web server locally

-First, make sure that you have `backend/requirements.txt` and `npm` installed.
+First, make sure that you have all Python backend as mentioned in `backend/requirements.txt` and recent version of `npm` installed.

-Then, you can run the
+You can run the web-application from the `frontend` folder by the following

 ```sh
 cd fronend/